National School of Architecture: Overview

-ENA's missions include education, research, dissemination of architectural culture, conducting studies for public administrations, and awarding degrees in architecture, including the Doctorate and the Advanced Studies Diploma (DESA).
+ENA’s functions include teaching, research, the dissemination of architectural knowledge, and the conduct of studies for public administrations.
+It also awards academic degrees in architecture, including the doctorate and the Advanced Studies Diploma (DESA).

-The school is located on the Madinat Al Irfane university campus, covering an area of about 1.6 hectares, with a built area of 20,000 m^{2}.
+The main campus is located within the Madinat Al Irfane university complex in Rabat, covering an area of approximately 1.6 hectares, with built facilities totaling around 20,000 m^{2}.